Chinese lanterns 'must be banned'

 "The fuel was still burning and I hate to think what may have happened if I hadn't caught the thing," he said.

-"This lantern had a structure built from incredibly thin metal strands which would be devastating for wildlife if ingested and that fuel block took several litres of water to extinguish - even when I'd destroyed the balloon and had tried stamping out the flames."'Safe for consumers'
+"This lantern had a structure built from incredibly thin metal strands which would be devastating for wildlife if ingested and that fuel block took several litres of water to extinguish - even when I'd destroyed the balloon and had tried stamping out the flames."

 A sky lantern was also blamed for sparking a large fire at an industrial estate in Somerset on Saturday night.